-The valuation of the accrued benefits was undertaken by the Fund Actuary as part of an actuarial valuation as at 30 June 2022.
-The most recent comprehensive actuarial review was conducted as at 30 June 2021 for the LASF Defined Benefit (LASF DB) sub-plan and 30 June 2020 for the City of Melbourne (CoM) and Parks Victoria sub-plans.
+The valuation of the accrued benefits was undertaken by the Fund Actuary as part of an actuarial valuation as at 30 June 2023.
+The most recent comprehensive actuarial review was conducted as at 30 June 2023 for the LASF Defined Benefit (LASF DB) sub-plan and 30 June 2020 for the City of Melbourne (CoM) and Parks Victoria sub-plans.
 The three defined benefit sub-plans are quarantined from the other assets of the Fund.
 In an event that the assets of a particular sub-plan are not adequate to provide for members' liabilities and if the employer contributions are insufficient, the defined benefit member liabilities are limited to the assets of the particular sub-plan.

-Matthew Burgess of Willis Towers Watson has been engaged as the Fund Actuary to conduct the annual actuarial review as at 30 June 2022 for LASF DB.
-This review has been completed and is available on the Fund's website.
-Copies of the triennial Actuarial Reports as at 30 June 2020 for each sub-plan are also available on the Fund's website.
+Matthew Burgess of Willis Towers Watson has been engaged as the Fund Actuary to conduct the triennial actuarial review as at 30 June 2023.
+This review has been completed for LASF DB and is expected to be completed for CoM and Parks Victoria by 31 December 2023.
+A copy of the triennial Actuarial Report as at 30 June 2023 for LASF DB is available on the Fund's website.
+Copies of triennial Actuarial Reports for 30 June 2023 for CoM and Parks Victoria will be available on the Fund's website when they are completed.
+On completion of the scheduled 2023 triennial actuarial assessments, an employer may be required to make additional contributions to the sub-plan.